UniversalDependencies/docs/_2016-09-05--06-prague/conll-u.md

 advantage of them sorting after any standard features.

-## Misc field and sentence-level metadata
+## Sentence-level metadata

 * Sentence-level metadata can be provided as before and all tools are required to pass it through, as before.
 No particular requirements are put on these fields other than "no trailing whitespace".
 * Several recognized key = value pairs are standardized:
   * sentence_id = global_sentence_id
   * text = sentence text

+## MISC field
-* The only global requirement on the MISC field is that it can be split on the `|` (bar) character.
-The requirement of MISC containing zero whitespace characters is dropped.
-Of course no TAB characters are allowed.
+* The only global requirement on the `MISC` field is that it can be split on the `|` (bar) character without any complex processing of escaping.
+The requirement of `MISC` containing zero whitespace characters is dropped.
+Of course no TAB characters are allowed and no trailing whitespace is allowed.
+* It is likely that `spacesBefore` and `spacesAfter` will be standardized as a part of the `MISC` field.